 Later, after the August 1991 coup attempt fell apart, General Deinekin left no room for doubt about where he felt the blame belonged for the many years of stagnation in VVS practice.
 He said that 'the processes of de-partyisation and de-politicisation ... that have been initiated actively reflect the long-standing attitude of most military fliers.
-The party political structures that existed interfered constantly and quite persistently in the conduct of virtually all aspects of our combat training, tying the hands of commanders and specialists'.
-Saked later what he felt the effects would be on the VVS as a result of the dismantling of these structures, General Deinekin replied: 'Regardless of the final shape the reform will take, the air force will benefit from it.
+The party political structures that existed interfered constantly and quite persistently in the conduct of virtually all aspects of our combat training, tying the hands of commanders and specialists.'
+Asked later what he felt the effects would be on the VVS as a result of the dismantling of these structures, General Deinekin replied: 'Regardless of the final shape the reform will take, the air force will benefit from it.
 This country's air force suffered the burden of communism for 74 years.
-Now that burden has finally ceased to exist'.
-Saked later what he felt the effects would be constituted in the same process.
-The party political structures are sufficiently same process.
-The party political
+Now that burden has finally ceased to exist.'

 With the communist system firmly repudiated and a new horizon looming ahead, the VVS now stands on the threshold of potentially the most radical departure from its familiar ways of doing business since the earliest days of the Soviet state.
-As the
+As the deputy chief of the VVS's higher educational institutions, Major General Yanakov, remarked in late 1991, 'the events of August 1991 have accelerated the process of radical change in the country's armed forces.
+It is gratifying to note that common sense is returning to us, albeit slowly.'55